kyma-project/cli/docs/08-03-debug-function.md

 1. In GoLand, navigate to the location of the file with the Function definition.
 2. Choose the **Add Configuration...** option.
-3. Add new configuration `Attach to Node.js/Chrome` with options:
+3. Add new **Attach to Node.js/Chrome** configuration with these options:
 - host: `localhost`
 - port: `9229`